SkiFire13/master-thesis/chapters/algorithm.typ

 === Lazy successors

 The local strategy improvement algorithm assumes that given a subset $U$ of the vertexes all edges with both endpoints in $U$ are immediately known, that is $E sect (U times U)$ is immediately known.
 Unfortunately this is not true in the symbolic formulation, as the list of successors of a vertex is computed lazily, and that might include vertexes in $U$.
-In other words, with the symbolic formulation we're considering not only a subset of the vertexes, but also a subset of the edges.
+In other words, with the symbolic formulation we are considering not only a subset of the vertexes, but also a subset of the edges.

 // TODO: Show how the local algorithm changes for this (escape set -> edges?)
 // TODO: Prove this is ok